Statistic-GB/Drug-use-cases-in-USA-2014-2016-/README.md

   Drug Use Cases in USA (2014-2016) Dataset
 This dataset contains information on drug use cases in the United States from 2014 to 2016.
 The data was collected from various sources and compiled into a single CSV file for analysis and research purposes.
-The dataset includes information on drug type, age group, gender, state, and year.
+The dataset includes information on drug type, admition count, state, year etc...
 <br><br><br>
 <h3>
 Data Sources